-This new master's in Strategic Design and Management, launching in fall 2012, responds to the major restructuring of developed and emerging economies worldwide.
+The master's in Strategic Design and Management, launched in fall 2012, responds to the major restructuring of developed and emerging economies worldwide.
 Unlike traditional master's degrees in design and management, the MS in Strategic Design and Management incorporates design thinking, service design, and sustainability frameworks.
-As a design and management graduate student you focus on the evolving global economy and are exposed to sophisticated real-world perspectives on business, operations, sustainability, management, leadership, entrepreneurship, design innovation, and design research.
+As a design and management graduate student, you focus on the evolving global economy and are exposed to sophisticated real-world perspectives on business, operations, sustainability, management, leadership, entrepreneurship, design innovation, and design research.

 A 36-credit program, Strategic Design and Management combines business, management, and leadership coursework with design-centered studio work.
 Evening classes and online instruction are available, making this a flexible program that can be completed entirely on campus or primarily online.
-The online program includes a mandatory week-long intensive workshop held during mid-January on campus in New York City—a global design center and the world's financial capital.
+The online program includes a mandatory week-long intensive workshop held during mid-January on campus in New York City—a global design center and a world financial capital.

 The program's connections with industry are matched by its place in the intellectual community of Parsons and other divisions of The New School.
 Housed in Parsons' School of Design Strategies, the program is part of a leading urban university known for its strengths in design thinking, organizational management, nonprofit management, sustainability management, leadership, and entrepreneurship.